TrailBlazer: Trajectory Control for Diffusion-Based Video Generation: Method

 \subsection{Scene compositing}

 The problem space becomes more complicated for video synthesis with more than one moving subject.
 Although the parameters $c_s, c_w$ in \EqRef{eq:sa} are specific to a particular subject, they indirectly affect the entire scene through the global denoising.
-Thus, the choice of these parameters for different subjects might interact and require a parameter search exponential in the number of subjects to find the best synthesis.
+Thus, the choice of these parameters for different subjects might interact and require a parameter search in the number of subjects to find the best synthesis.
 If the prompt $\PPP$ and bbox $\BBB$ are in conflict then the result might be poor.
-For instance, a user may specify the moving of $\BBB$ from left to right associated with the prompt word ``dog'', while the $\PPP$ is given as ``a dog is sitting on the road''.
+For instance, a user may specify motion of $\BBB$ from left to right associated with the prompt word ``dog'', while $\PPP$ is given as ``a dog is sitting on the road''.
+In fact, the dog moves in accordance with the configured bbox, either walking or running.

 Considering the reasons above, we follow work such as \cite{ma2023directed, multidiffusion} that combine multiple subjects, each with their own prompt, during the latent denoising.
-These individual subjects are then composited into an overall image under the control of a global ``composed'' prompt.
-Our approach is illustrated in \FigRef{fig:sccomp}.
+The latents $\zz^{(r)}_t$ for the $r$-th subject are then composited into an overall image latent $\zz_t$ under the control of a ``composed'' prompt, as illustrated in \FigRef{fig:sccomp} and formulated as,